TimMangan/App-Info/docs/Windows/Trimble/SketchupViewer/Package-MSIX.md

-# Packaging Ace for MSIX
+# Packaging Trimble Sketchup Viewer for MSIX

 The software was packaged on Windows 10 21H2 using Microsoft MSIX Packaging Tool 1.2022.512 and requires no special treatment.